adarshkr357/LinkedIn-Skill-Based-Content-Posting-Bot/README.md

 - Ensure the content you share complies with LinkedIn's guidelines and regulations.
 - Monitor the bot's activity to ensure content is posted as expected.

+## Extra
+- You can visit [scripai](https://scripai.com/linkedin-post) for extra information.
+- You can also use [mention](https://mention.com/en/linkedin-post-generator/) api to generate linkedIn post's content.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow the standard GitHub fork and pull request workflow.